pkcakeout/pushgateway/README.md

   `persistence.interval` expires.
 Whenever data is written to disk, the timers are checked for expiration and are deleted on write.
 The minimal possible stale timeout therefore is given by the setting `persistence.interval`.

+* Metrics will not automatically disappear on the scraping prometheus server after they expire.
+After the time of expiry, they will only be removed from the pushgateway.
+The final removal of the metric on prometheus will occur after a time period configured by the prometheus option `query.staleness-delta` (default: 5m).
+So if a metric is said to be stale after 5 mintues on the pushgateway, by default, it will be removed after 10 minutes on prometheus.

 ### About the job and instance labels